 Differences in where you store fat, how easily you build muscle, your baseline hormones, your baseline thyroid status, and much more.

 Given that you are both so different at the biochemical level, why on Earth would you assume that you both would do well on the same type of diet or foods?

 It should go without saying, but many people get sucked into this trap.
 Especially if someone they know had success with a specific type of diet.

 That being said you can follow some basic guidelines and rules for finding a diet that jives with your body and biochemistry…

 - Eat real whole food that doesn’t have a label

 - Try to eat vegetables with every meal

 - Eat organic and grass-fed when possible

-If meat, protein and low carb is your game you can find more information on the paleo diet here.
+If meat, protein, and low carb are your game you can find more information on the paleo diet here.

-If your body thrives on plant-based diet look into Dr. Dean Ornish’s diet here.
+If your body thrives on a plant-based diet look into Dr. Dean Ornish’s diet here.